The British Titles System

 Registration of Manorial or Feudal Titles and official announcements in 'The Gazette'

-With only one exception, namely the The Gazette (formally The London Gazette) in which Lordships and Baronies are published and registered.
+The fact is, there is currently only one officially recognised exception, namely the The Gazette (formally The London Gazette) in which genuine Lordships and Baronies are published and registered in form of a legal notice.
 The Gazette is the official journal of record of His Majesty's Government and the most important among such official journals in the United Kingdom, in which certain statutory notices are required to be published.
 As the publication is limited to the legal community all its entries are judged to be true.

 The legal conveyance and ownership of a feudal or manorial title can be officially announced and recorded in The Gazette.
 It operates under strict Government and Crown approval and consists largely of statutory notices and also announces the King's Honours.
 The Gazette is published by TSO (The Stationery Office) on behalf of His Majesty's Stationery Office.
 They are subject to Crown copyright.

-It is a great privilege to be part of English history and the owner should use his title with pleasure and pride.
+It is a great privilege to be part of English history and the owner should use his title with appropriate responsibility, pleasure and pride that such a centuries-old lordship title brings.
 In addition the holder of a title should also act like an honourable Lord.
 The behaviour of a Lord towards other people should always be in accordance with his rank.
 A Lord should follow a few virtues and act like a gentleman - responsible, tolerant and noble.

 *Important note: